Characterising semi-Clifford gates using algebraic sets

 Fix a choice of values for the variables in the matrix above from $\Z_d$ and assume, given these values, that $F \neq 0$.
-In this case, the result of first substituting the variables for their values and then row reducing the matrix matches the result of symbolically row reducing the matrix and then substituting the variables.
+From this assumption, we can conclude that $\vec q_4 \neq 0$.
+In this case, the result of first substituting the variables for their values and then row reducing the matrix matches the result of symbolically row reducing the matrix and then substituting the variables; this is because every step in our symbolic row reduction is valid when $\vec q_4 \neq 0$.
 Thus, the bottom right corner is $E/F$ evaluated at the chosen values.
 Since the coefficient matrix is not full-rank, its bottom row is all zeroes.
 So, if the linear system is consistent, $E/F = 0$ implying that $E = 0$.

-Thus, consistency of Equation (\ref{linear-sys}) implies that $E = 0$ or $F = 0$. \end{proof}
+Thus, consistency of Equation \eqref{linear-sys} implies that $E = 0$ or $F = 0$. \end{proof}